 One of the most popular, and best priced software for team collaboration is Slack.
 It is available on Apple and Windows systems, and suitable for all mobile devices.
 Slack can help you build effective teams, assign jobs, work together on documents and share contracts and policies.
 There is a built in call and conferencing tool so you can set up meetings, adjusting the timing to the zone of your remote workers.

-If you are not looking to spend more than a couple of dollars a month, you can upgrade your Google Drive to G Suite.
+If you are not looking to spend more than a couple of dollars a month, you can upgrade your Google Drive to Google Workspace.
 The flexibility of the business cloud collaboration system is its main strength.
-You can integrate several applications available free or at a low cost on Google’s Play store, so you can pick and mix the features you need.
-G Suite comes with complete user profiles and professional email services.
+You can integrate several applications available for free or at a low cost on Google’s Play store, so you can pick and mix the features you need.
+Google Workspace comes with complete user profiles and professional email services.

 3. Workflow Max